Code-Institute-Submissions/ms1_overuse_injuries/README.md

   * This page allows a user to contact us to express their opinion or share their stories.

-  * The feedback page layout was changed from the wireframe as there was a suggenstion to keep the page simple and clear for the purpose.
+  * The feedback page layout was changed from the wireframe as there was a suggestion to keep the page simple and clear for the purpose.

-  *  This page allows the user to communicate with us by filling the infomataion and click the large submit button.
+  *  This page allows the user to communicate with us by filling the information and click the large submit button.

 ## Features Left to Implement